FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/docs/runbook-op-fork-upgrade.md

 Someone bumps the `commit` field in `op-fork-pin.toml` to a tag that moved a storage slot on `SystemConfig` (e.g. inherited a new field from a shared OP base contract).
-Genesis allocs in production already wrote the old layout, so the new bytecode reads a non-existent slot and `getChainConfig()` returns garbage at block 0 — silently.
+Genesis allocs in production already wrote the old layout, so the new bytecode reads a non-existent slot: `getValueByKey("chain_id")` — and the node's `L2ConfigLoader`, which derives the same `_config` slot address and reads it directly — return garbage at block 0, silently.
 The storage-layout drift gate (PR-7 CI step) fails the bump before merge:

 ```
 ::error::storage-layout drift detected for SystemConfig; if intentional,